Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: Related Work

 Modern mapping approaches, in order to ensure real-time (or close) conditions, aggregate observations to the map after an accurate scan-to-map, effectively marginalizing poses.
 Examples of these approaches include LOAM \cite{zhang2014,zhang2017} which combines PC alignment with mapping or LIO-mapping \cite{ye2019}.
 Surfel-based approaches \cite{whelan2016,behley2018} follow the same principle dividing the scene in planar disks, obtaining impressive results.
 When considering loop closure, pure mapping approaches present limitations and require an extra effort to update their mapping solutions properly.
 SLAM approaches do not suffer this limitation, since in general both the trajectory and the map are estimated simultaneously, so they handle more naturally loop closure situations at the cost of higher computational resources.

 When considering overall point error, efficiency is of the essence.
 Our previous paper on EF \cite{ferrer2019} introduces for the first time the $S$ matrix as a summation of outer products the homogeneous points from each sensor pose.
 This allows to optimize the point to plane error with complexity $O(1)$, which is the key requirement for our approach to work efficiently.
 Later, $\pi$-LSAM \cite{zhou2021pi} makes use of the same matrix $S$ to calculate the overall point to plane error to solve the Planar Bundle adjustment estimating jointly poses and plane-landmarks.
-In a later work, the authors refer to this homogeneous summation matrix $S$ as the {\em Integrated Cost Matrix} (ICM) \cite{zhou2021lidar}.
+This approach is shown to perform worse (Sec.~\ref{sec_rbgd}) under the presence of noise than point-error methods like EF.
+In a following work, the authors refer to this homogeneous summation matrix $S$ as the {\em Integrated Cost Matrix} (ICM) \cite{zhou2021lidar}.

-The BAREG \cite{huang2021} algorithm updates incrementally a covariance matrix $3\times 3$, without explicit re-evaluation of points, maintaining the same advantages as the $S$ matrix.
-BALM2 \cite{liu2022efficient} uses the same concept of the $S$ matrix, which is referred there as {\em Cluster Points} and formalizes some properties of the $S$ matrix such as superposition and transformation.
+The BAREG \cite{huang2021} algorithm uses the functional proposed in \cite{ferrer2019} and updates incrementally a covariance matrix $3\times 3$, without explicit re-evaluation of points, maintaining the same advantages as the $S$ matrix.
+BALM2 \cite{liu2022efficient} uses the same concept of the $S$ matrix, which they refer as {\em Cluster Points} and formalizes some properties of the $S$ matrix such as superposition and transformation.

 The idea of using the eigendecomposition from EF as an objective function is adopted by BALM \cite{liu2021balm}, whose derivation is from a $3\times 3$ covariance instead of the $4\times 4$ homogeneous $S$ matrix as in EF.
-The authors improve the efficiency \cite{liu2022efficient} by calculating analytical derivatives of the gradient and Hessian, in the same spirit we propose in this paper.
-The derivations are however different: BALM's Hessian is dense whereas our derivation results in a block diagonal Hessian.
+The authors improve the efficiency \cite{liu2022efficient} by calculating analytical derivatives of the gradient and Hessian.
+We empirically show how a tighter estimation of the Hessian, as proposed by BALM, does not necessarily yield better results especially when evaluating under perturbations, whereas the EF analytical approximation to the Hessian performed more accurately.

 In BAREG\cite{huang2021}, the authors use the eigendecomposition to demonstrate the equivalence of the point-to-plane error to the plane-to-plane error, with proper weights.
 This equivalence assumes that the plane parameters are optimal which might be a too restrictive condition in practice.
 However, this reduction greatly reduces the complexity and efficiency of the optimization step.
 It also requires the plane estimation at each observation, which has consequences when evaluating under strong point noise conditions.